 The budget projections of COLFS have been stress tested in scenarios that are considered to be extreme over the next five years.
 The only Pillar 1 risks run by the company are operational risks.
 There is currently no insurance to cover claims.
 It is considered extremely unlikely that COLFS would suffer from claims resulting from multiple errors (rather than multiple claims from a single error) and that the current capital requirement is more than sufficient to meet all foreseeable circumstances.
-Nevertheless as part of COLF's capital planning process, further capital can be provided from COLG if required.
+Nevertheless as part of COLFS' capital planning process, further capital can be provided from COLG if required.

-This ICAAP assessment has been challenged and reviewed by COLG and now forms a key input into the firm's strategic and operational planning processes.
+This ICAAP assessment has been challenged and reviewed by COLG and now forms part ofthe firm's strategic and operational planning processes.